 What is the Snyder cut?

 When Gadot, Affleck, Henry Cavill, and others signed on to make Justice League, another installment in the DC Universe, their director was Batman v.
 Superman’s Snyder.
 Batman v.
 Superman, you may have heard, did not do very well critically despite opening to over $150 million at the worldwide box office.
 Still, the DC Universe pushed on.
-Snyder wrapped principal production on Justice League, but in May 2017 Warner Bros. announced he’d be stepping away from the film because of a family tragedy.
+Snyder wrapped principal production on Justice League and, in an interview with The Hollywood Reporter, Snyder confirmed that he made his ideal version of the film, but at four-hours long, he knew Warner Bros. wouldn’t go for it.
+Instead, he showed them a two-hour rough cut that everyone agreed was not it.
+But, then, in May 2017 Warner Bros. announced he’d be stepping away from the film because of a family tragedy.
 In an effort to salvage the movie, Joss Whedon took over as director, completing the version of Justice League we all know and some of us love.
-But how close is it to Snyder’s original vision?
+How close is it to Snyder’s original vision?
 Almost immediately, rumors swirled that Snyder’s edit of the film would have been much darker.
-At a fundraising event earlier this year where he showed director’s cuts of three of his other films, some fans stoked the fire by recording Snyder admitting that he had his own cut of Justice League — and that it was “up to [Warner Bros.]” to release it or not.
-And here we are.
+At a fundraising event last year, where he showed director’s cuts of three of his other films, some fans stoked the fire by recording Snyder admitting that he had his own version of Justice League — and that it was “up to [Warner Bros.]” to release it or not.

-Wait, so Justice League came out, like, two years ago?
+Wait, so, Justice League came out, like, three years ago, right?

 Lol, yes, and?